Introduction

 13. Conclusion

-Makeup and eye health can coexist beautifully โ if you treat your eyes with the same care as your skin.
+Makeup and eye health can coexist beautifully — if you treat your eyes with the same care as your skin.
+Your journey with Makeup and Eye Health is about making informed choices every time you open your makeup bag.